Calcium Foods: How to Ensure You’re Getting Enough for Strong Bones

 Directions:

-5. Add the sautéed vegetables to the pot with the oatmeal and stir well.
+- Add the sauteed vegetables to the pot with the oatmeal and stir well.

 Calcium-rich stuffed chicken breasts are tasty and healthy.

-Furthermore, Feta cheese not only adds tang and salt to a dish but it also brings a unique texture that complements many flavors.
-Additionally, spinach provides not only a burst of flavor but also essential vitamins and minerals necessary for a healthy diet.
-In fact, spinach is known for being a superfood due to its high nutrient content.
+Furthermore, Feta cheese not only adds tang and salt to a dish but also brings a unique texture that complements many flavours.
+Additionally, spinach provides not only a burst of flavour but also essential vitamins and minerals necessary for a healthy diet.
+Spinach is known for being a superfood because of its high nutrient content.
 This dish is great for special occasions or weeknight dinners to impress guests.

 Ingredients: